 The bad news hit me like a bomb.
 Panic and worry spread through my body and mind.
-I started frantically to search for a solution.
+I started frantically searching for a solution.
 Oh God, what shall I do?
 Then two words came to my mind: Remember Me.
 I took a deep breath.
-I knew that in the middle of my mess God was calling me to peace by remembering Him.
+I knew that in the middle of my mess, God was calling me to peace by remembering Him.

 In a broader sense to remember means to acknowledge, to focus on, to consider, to take into account, to keep in mind, to meditate on, to think about, not to forget.
 However, although remembering starts in the mind, it finds expression in our whole being – in our words and deeds.
 We proclaim, declare, tell, and speak about what we focus on.
 Moreover, we act according to what we pay attention to.

 Remembering God is part of the worship.
 Indeed, one of the greatest acts of worship is to remember who God is and what He has done.
 By choosing to be mindful of Him and to pay attention to Him, we are opening our hearts to receive the comfort, peace, and guidance we need.One of the greatest acts of worship is to remember who God is and what He has done. #worship #christianmeditation #thoughts #ChristianLiving #bgbg2 #BibleTeaching Click To Tweet

 We recall His love, power, and truths.
 We recall and remember His deeds in our life, His faithfulness, and care.
 True worship acknowledges God alone, magnifying and lifting Him up.

 Goals of Remembering God in Daily Life

 There are three main goals behind God’s instruction to remember Him and His deeds: